What is an eternity ring?

 Our diamond eternity bands are available in channel, micro, pave or grain set designs.
 Eternity rings with stones all the way around the band are not favoured by everyone, so we also create rings with stones on the face only.
 This design is sometimes referred to as a "half-eternity" ring rather than a "full" eternity ring.

 An eternity ring is a great gift to give your partner if you want to express your everlasting love and commitment to them.
 Of course, you can both purchase eternity rings together, but in most cases the man presents the woman with an eternity ring during a significant milestone in their life.
-This could be after the birth of their first child or as a wedding anniversary present.
-An eternity ring is also perfect for those who do not believe in marriage yet want to display their commitment for one and other.
-Below, we will tell you everything you need to know about eternity rings, from the history of them to the different factors to consider when choosing.

 THE HISTORY OF ETERNITY RINGS

 Rings have long been a symbol of eternal love, as they have no beginning and no end.
 The first eternity ring known dates back to the Ancient Egyptians in 2000BC.

 A diamond eternity ring is usually given to commemorate a special milestone between a couple such as a significant anniversary, the birth...

 If you are looking to give your loved one the very ultimate in eternity rings then a platinum eternity ring is the perfect choice...